plantemoran-appdev-test/.github/CONTRIBUTING.md

 # Contributing to this repository

-See the [README](README.md) to get an overview of the project To provide feedback, please follow the guidance in this document.
+See the [README](README.md) to get an overview of the project.
-Please note that these are just guidelines, not rules.
+To provide feedback, please follow the guidance in this document.

-Use your best judgment and feel free to propose changes to anything in this repository, including the contribution guidelines.
+Use your best judgment and feel free to propose changes to anything in this repository, including these contribution guidelines.

 ## Creating Issues